tonytvo/blog-generator/content/blog/growing-object-orented-guided-by-tests-summary/index.md

 "The big idea is `messaging' ... the key in the making great, and growable systems is much more to design how its modules communicate rather than what their internal properties and behaviours should be"

-"Iteration Zero in most agile projects, there's a first stage where the team setting u pits physical and technical environments.
+"Iteration Zero in most agile projects, there's a first stage where the team setting up its physical and technical environments.
 A common practice is to call this step iteration (the team still needs to time-box its activities) zero (before functional development starts in iteration one).
 One important task for iteration zero is to use the walking skeleton to test-drive the initial architecture."

 "As the legends say, if we have something's true name, we can control it."